Money creation: Money multiplier

+Left: Balance Sheet Extension of giving loan bank, right side: Balance Sheet Contraction of giving loan bank by losing reserves (transferring to seller´s bank).

 Historical explanations of money creation often focused on the concept of a money multiplier, where reserve deposits or an underlying commodity such as gold were multiplied by bank lending of those deposits or gold balances to a maximum limit defined by the reserve requirement for money lenders.
 Thus, the total money supply was a function of the reserve requirement.
 Many states today, however, have no reserve requirement.
 The money multiplier has thus largely been abandoned as an explanatory tool for the money creation process.

 When commercial banks lend money today, they expand the amount of bank deposits in the economy.
 The banking system can expand the money supply of a country far beyond the amount of reserve deposits created by the central bank.
 This means that, contrary to popular belief, most money is not created by central banks.
 Some argue that banks are limited in the total amount they can lend by their capital adequacy ratios and, in countries that impose required reserve ratios, by required reserves.

 Bank capital, used for calculating the capital adequacy ratio, consists of assets on the bank balance sheet in excess of liabilities, with values further refined by regulation such as the international regulatory framework for banks, Basel III.
 Banks create capital by creating loans (assets) and destroying bank liabilities, which occurs when loans are repaid.
 This process increases bank equity, enabling banks to create commercial bank deposit liabilities (money) for their own use.
 In this way, banks create and manage their own capital levels.
 Because accounting conventions define the value of any given asset or liability, bank capital is a subjective measure that many argue is open to manipulation and may be a poor method for regulating money creation.

 Reserve requirements oblige commercial banks to keep a minimum, predetermined percentage of their deposits in an account at the central bank.
 Countries with no reserve requirement include the United States, Great Britain, Australia, Canada, and New Zealand, which means no minimum reserve requirement is imposed on banks.
 The constraining factor on bank lending recognized today is largely the number of available borrowers willing to create loan contracts.